Barclays Reaffirms “Overweight” Rating for NatWest Group (LON:NWG)

-Barclays reiterated their overweight rating on shares of NatWest Group (LON:NWG – Get Rating) in a research report sent to investors on Monday morning, MarketBeat.com reports.
-The brokerage currently has a GBX 350 ($4.59) target price on the stock.
+Barclays restated their overweight rating on shares of NatWest Group (LON:NWG – Get Rating) in a research note released on Tuesday, Marketbeat Ratings reports.
+The brokerage currently has a GBX 350 ($4.55) target price on the stock.

-Other research analysts have also recently issued research reports about the company.
-Royal Bank of Canada reaffirmed an outperform rating on shares of NatWest Group in a research note on Monday, January 31st.
-Berenberg Bank reaffirmed a buy rating and set a GBX 300 ($3.93) target price on shares of NatWest Group in a research note on Tuesday, March 1st.
-JPMorgan Chase & Co. reaffirmed a neutral rating and set a GBX 260 ($3.41) target price on shares of NatWest Group in a research note on Tuesday, February 8th.
-Citigroup reissued a buy rating on shares of NatWest Group in a research note on Friday, December 17th.
-Finally, Morgan Stanley reissued an overweight rating on shares of NatWest Group in a research note on Wednesday, February 9th.
-Two equities research analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of Buy and an average price target of GBX 307.50 ($4.03).
+Several other research analysts have also recently issued reports on NWG.
+Royal Bank of Canada reissued an outperform rating on shares of NatWest Group in a report on Monday, January 31st.
+Morgan Stanley reaffirmed an overweight rating on shares of NatWest Group in a report on Wednesday, March 9th.
+Deutsche Bank Aktiengesellschaft reaffirmed a buy rating and issued a GBX 300 ($3.90) target price on shares of NatWest Group in a report on Monday, February 21st.
+Citigroup reaffirmed a buy rating on shares of NatWest Group in a report on Friday, December 17th.
+Finally, JPMorgan Chase & Co. dropped their target price on shares of NatWest Group from GBX 270 ($3.51) to GBX 230 ($2.99) and set a neutral rating for the company in a report on Monday.
+One research analyst has rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has an average rating of Buy and a consensus target price of GBX 303.75 ($3.95).

 About NatWest Group (Get Rating)